Gman-Superfly/AKIRA/AKIRA_OVERVIEW.md

 **Key consequences:**

-1. **"Most probable = most error"**: When belief is uncertain (multiple futures plausible), the mean sits in the center of the uncertainty cloud—not on any single trajectory
+1. **"Most probable = most error"**: When belief is uncertain (multiple futures plausible), the mean sits in the center of the uncertainty cloud, not on any single trajectory
 2. **Error "leads" the prediction**: The high-error zone marks the belief's center of mass
 3. **Error equals variance**: E[(μ - x_{t+1})²] = Var(x_{t+1}) = σ²